-List of 30 Lists
+List of 30 lists

 What do you write in your journal when you can’t think of anything to write?
 Well you can always jump online and find some prompts.
 However, an alternative to responding to journaling prompts is to write lists.